ViiV Healthcare announces first phase II HIV prevention study results for investigational long-acting injectable cabotegravir

 About ECLAIR study

-ECLAIR (Phase IIa Study to Evaluate the Safety, Tolerability and Acceptability of Long ActingInjections of the HIV Integrase Inhibitor [cabotegravir] in HIV Uninfected Men) is a double-blind, randomised, multi-centre US study in HIV-uninfected healthy adult males not at high risk of acquiring HIV.
+ECLAIR (Phase IIa Study to Evaluate the Safety, Tolerability and Acceptability of Long ActingInjections of the HIV Integrase Inhibitor [cabotegravir] in HIV Uninfected Men) is a double-blind, randomized, multi-centre US study in HIV-uninfected healthy adult males not at high risk of acquiring HIV.
 It evaluated cabotegravir long-acting injections as a candidate for HIV Pre-Exposure Prophylaxis (PrEP).

 About ViiV Healthcare